|

 suitable ISO can be found at the URL below.

-On FreeBSD 11, VGA access can be enabled by setting the
+On FreeBSD 11, VGA access can be enabled

-graphics="yes" option in the guest
+by setting the graphics="yes" option in the

-vm install command once the guest has been
+re-running the vm install command once the guest has been

 installed, but providing an ISO of the virtio-net drivers instead.